Wild Bootstrap for Instrumental Variables Regressions with Weak and Few Clusters: Introduction

 \section{Introduction}

 The instrument variable (IV) regression is one of the five most commonly used causal inference methods identified by \cite{Angrist-Pischke(2008)}, and it is often applied with clustered data.
 For example, \cite{Young(2021)} analyzes 1,359 IV regressions in 31 papers published by the American Economic Association (AEA), out of which 24 papers account for clustering of observations.
 Three issues arise when running IV regressions with clustered data.
 First, the strength of IVs may be heterogeneous across clusters with a few clusters providing the main identification power.
 Indeed, \cite{Young(2021)} finds that in the average paper of his AEA samples, with the removal of just one cluster or observation, the first-stage $F$ can decrease by 28\%, and 38\% of reported 0.05 significant two-stage least squares (TSLS) results can be rendered insignificant at that level.
 Second, the number of clusters is small in many IV applications.
-For instance, \cite{Acemoglu2011} cluster the standard errors at the country/polity level, resulting in 12-19 clusters, \cite{Glitz2020} cluster at the sectoral level with 16 sectors, and \cite{Rogall2021} clusters at the province and district level with 11 provinces and 30 districts, respectively.
-When the number of clusters is small, any inference procedures that require the number of clusters to diverge to infinity may be unreliable.
+For instance, \cite{Acemoglu2011} cluster the standard errors at the country/polity level, resulting in 12-19 clusters, \cite{Glitz2020} cluster at the sectoral level with 16 sectors, and \cite{Rogall2021} clusters at the province (district) level with 11 provinces (30 districts), respectively.
+When the number of clusters is small, conventional cluster-robust inference procedures may be unreliable.
 Third, it is also possible that IVs are weak in all clusters, in which case researchers need to use weak-identification-robust inference methods \citep{Andrews-Stock-Sun(2019)}.